handfoot/metadata/README.md

   <img width="75%" src="img/signal_note_to_self.cleaned.png"/>
 </p>

 However, upon my own investigation, I find that Signal actually fails to remove any metadata at all for PNG files, and does not remove metadata from Video files.
-The only file
+The only files where the metadata gets removed are JPEG images.

 Signal | Is Metadata Always Removed?
 :----- | :----: